Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Debt classification System
 My client requires a system to know her balance is whether in black or not after she deposits or withdrawals money.
-I thought creating debt classification system by using balance variable and if condition is suitable to accomplish this requirement.
+I thought creating debt classification system by using balance variable and if condition which are suitable to accomplish this requirement.

 I use the variable balance and display "You're not debt", and if the balance is below 0, display "You're debt".
 ```.py
 if balance >= 0: